hashicorp/serf/website/source/docs/agent/options.html.markdown

 The options below are all specified on the command-line.

 * `-bind` - The address that Serf will bind to for communication with other Serf nodes.
 By default this is "0.0.0.0:7946".
-All Serf nodes within a cluster must have the same port for this configuration.
-Serf uses both TCP and UDP and will use the same port for this, so if you have any firewalls be sure to allow both protocols.
+Serf nodes may have different ports.
+If a join is specified without a port, we default to locally configured port.
+Serf uses both TCP and UDP and use the same port for both, so if you have any firewalls be sure to allow both protocols.
   If this configuration value is changed and no port is specified, the default of "7946" will be used.

 * `-config-file` - A configuration file to load.
 For more information on